strathausen/blog/articles/heroku-awk-pipes-in-colour.md

 ## Preserve colours in heroku logs when piping

-Just a little trick of the day to have colours when piping heroku logs around.
+Just a little trick of the day to make use of your fancy colour monitor when piping heroku logs around.

 ```/usr/local/heroku/lib/heroku/helpers/log_displayer.rb```